-Sites are either reference sites, which were selected to represent relatively, unmodified stream habitats or monitoring sites, which provide information on the impact of major resource use in the Waikato region.
-60 Randomly selected sites are sampled each year along with approximately 20 long term monitoring sites.
-Included in the sampling regime are 'clean streams' and 'project watershed' sites.
-Approximately 150 sites were sampled in the 2009/10 year.
+Sites are either reference sites or monitoring sites.
+Reference sites were selected to represent relatively, unmodified stream habitats.
+Monitoring sites (random, long term, clean stream, project watershed) provide information on the impact of major resource use in the Waikato region.
+60 randomly selected sites are sampled each year along with approximately 20 long term monitoring sites.
+Included in the sampling regime are 'clean streams' and 'project watershed' restoration sites.
+Approximately 150 sites were sampled in the 2010/11 year including a number of re-visits to 6 sites to assess flood effects on stream invertebrate communities.